International Student Study Options

 Electronic System for Travel Authorization (ESTA) and B-2 Visas

-Neither ESTA nor the B-2 visa allows full-time study, nor do they allow part-time study.
+Neither ESTA nor the B-2 visa allows full- or part-time study.
 ESTA and B-2 visas are only for international travelers whose main reason for visiting the United States is tourism.

-If you intend to pursue full- or part-time study at Harvard Extension School, ESTA or the B-2 tourist visa are not appropriate.
-Do not attempt to enter the United States on either ESTA or the B-2 visa.
 Attempting to enter the United States in ESTA or the B-2 visa status to earn credit is a violation of US visa policy and you risk being denied entry to the United States.
 This is true for non-degree students as well as admitted degree candidates.
-Please note noncredit study is permissible.
+Only noncredit study is permissible.

 If you need a student visa from Harvard University to enter the United States, your only option to complete the on-campus requirement is through Harvard Summer School.
 Because the Summer School has a full-time residential program option, the school offers the I-20 certificate for the F-1 student visa.

-To qualify for an I-20, you must be a full-time Harvard Summer School student, registered in:
+To qualify for an I-20, you must be a full-time Harvard Summer School student, registered in one of the following:

-- 8 credits of on-campus courses during the seven-week session
+- two 4-credit on-campus courses during the seven-week session, or

 Begin planning in early March, as you will need to register for courses, apply for housing (if you want to live on campus), submit an I-20 application, and coordinate with the US embassy or consulate in your country to determine how long it will take to process your visa request.

 Summer School registration opens in early March, the I-20 request deadline is in early May, and on-campus housing is limited—so don’t delay.
 See the international student guidelines for Summer School.
 Please note that if you obtain an I-20 from HSS for an F-1 visa, it is not possible to continue studying on the F-1 at Harvard Extension School due to the part-time nature of the program.